jenden/intro-to-git/README.md

 1. Git installed on your computer.
 Depending on your system, it may already be installed.
 I have some basic instructions for Mac and Windows below.
 If they don't work for you, turn to your friends, Google and Stack Overflow!

    - On a Mac, open the Terminal application type `git --version` and then hit enter.
 If you see a response like the one below you're all set.
 If git is not installed, you should be prompted to install the Xcode Command Line tools from Apple.
 If all else fails, follow the instructions on [git-scm.org](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install for macOS.
+I had 2.24 when this screenshot was taken, but the specific version doesn't make much difference.

      <img src="images/macos-git-version.png" alt="macos-git-version" width="500"/>